HewlettPackard/oneview-redfish-toolkit/README.md

   * redfish_ov_data.log
   * certs/

-The `redfish.conf` and `logging.conf` are used for toolkit customization and certs directory is used to place SCMB certificates retrieved from OneView instances when Event Service is enabled.
+The `redfish.conf` and `logging.conf` are used for toolkit customization, but generally, don't need to be modified.
+The `certs` directory is used to place the retrieved OneView certificates when the Event Service is enabled.

 You can customize the configuration files created under the user directory, or if you want to use your own custom configuration files you can pass them as arguments.
 If no arguments are passed the application will use the ones on user directory: